Date First Published: 06 July 2017 – Classic Rock Radio (UK)

 So many great characters on GLOW … Melanie Rosen (actress Jackie Tohn) is another one I dig.

 A couple more mentions.
-Capturing a few minutes screen time, and while doing so making a lasting impression, actor; George Murdoch.
+Capturing a few minutes of screen time, and while doing so making a lasting impression, actor; George Murdoch.
 Most people know him for his association with professional wrestling.
 I watch him almost every week on Fox News; The Greg Gutfeld Show.
 A likable fellow.
 Appears so out of the ring anyway.
 His character on GLOW is the ‘Mighty Tom Jackson.’
 Part of a wrestling dynasty that’s tied to one of the GLOW women.
 Her name is ‘Carmen’, and is portrayed splendidly by actress, Britney Young.

 Warning